JimRossiter/JimRossiter.github.io/projects/kc7/socks.md

-# French Sockcess Story: A Forensic Investigation Using Kusto Query Language
+# French Socksess Story: A Forensic Investigation Using Kusto Query Language

 ### Author: [Your Name]